Q. How do I apply for a Kentucky teaching certificate?

 ALL applicants must submit the following for certification:

-- A completed TC-1 application form
+- A completed CA-1 application form

 - Official transcripts of all graduate and undergraduate coursework